 Ya see, George, we like the cars much more if you actually give us a reason to care about the people driving them.
 You gave us three movies that we loved.
 We cared about the characters, and yes, we cared about you.
 Now, not so much.

 Recommendation: Fury Road is extremely fast paced and full of action but, unlike Beyond Thunderdome, everyone who enters here will lose.
-Especially those satisfied with shallow helpings of brain candy the theatres serve us.
+Especially those satisfied with shallow helpings of brain candy the theaters serve us.